Fisayomi-h/tech-portfolio-analysis/README.md

 * **Moderates:** META and AMZN show moderate volatility, offering slight diversification benefits.

 ### 3. The Efficiency Frontier Gap
 The Equal Weight portfolio sat deep inside the Monte Carlo "cloud."
-This represents **uncompensated risk**—the investor was taking on stress that wasn't producing additional profit.
+This represents **uncompensated risk** the investor was taking on stress that wasn't producing additional profit.
 By moving to the **Frontier** (the top-left edge), we minimize risk for the highest possible return.

 ---